tigera-solutions/cc-aks-detect-block-network-attacks/modules/module-5-ids-waf.md

    kubectl apply -f waf
    ```

-2. Start a pod to simulate an attack on the vote service.
+2. Open a new Cloud Shell session and start a pod to simulate an attack on the vote service.

    ```bash
    kubectl run attacker --image nicolaka/netshoot -it --rm -- /bin/bash